 - Altitude.
 The main reason people fail to reach the summit, or sometimes even die in the attempt, is due to altitude sickness.
 Here’s a fun fact, fact fans!
 At sea level there is 20.9% oxygen in the air.
 At 6000m, it’s around 9.5%.
 So in the approach to the summit, I’ll be getting less than half the oxygen I’m used to in London (though the air will no doubt be cleaner!).
 How do I prepare for that?

-- Gear.
+- What to pack.
 Right now I have very little of the right gear.
 But what IS the right gear, and how much of it should I take?
 We’re allowed to take one bag weighing 15kg, and one 30-40l daysack (which I also don’t currently own).
 I’ve been into a few outdoor stores and the choice of brands and types is overwhelming.
 And how many t-shirts, layers, pairs of socks should I take?
 I don’t want to not have enough, but nor do I want to be the idiot who brought way too much…

 - Training.
 This is the big one.
 I’m reasonably fit and exercise in the gym about 3 times a week, plus I do a fair bit of walking around London.
 But I’m not a hiker, and the longest I usually walk for is about half an hour.
 This expedition is going to be eight days of walking.
 Up a steep hill.
 At altitude.
 Hmmm.